ECE264AdvancedCProgramming/2018SummerProblems/HW03/README.md

   * `int* no_neighbours` - returns the number of neighbours by updating the value pointed to by the pointer

 4.`find_mean` - This method calculates the weighted mean for all the neighbouring data points.
-  *  `const double * datapoint`: This is the point for which we are calculating the mean.
-It is an array of `dim` elements.
+  * `const double * datapoint`- This is the point for which we are calculating the mean.
+It is an array of dim elements.
-  *  `int no_neighbours`: This value informs how many neighbours are being considered for the particular datapoint.
-  *  `const double * * neighbours`: This is a 2D array of points.
-Number of rows is `no_neighbours`and has `dim` columns.
+  * `const double * * neighbours` - This is a 2D array of points.
+Number of rows is no_neighbours.
+And has dim columns.

-Note : Allocate memory for 'no_points' of rows.
-The pointers will point to NULL if the row has no neighbour for that row.
-  * `const double * * datapoints`:  two-dimensional array of the data, k rows, dim columns
-  * `int no_points`: number of data points i.e. the number of rows in the 2D array
+  * `int no_neighbours` - This value informs how many neighbours are being considered for the particular datapoint.
-  * `int dim` : dimension of the data
+  * `int dim` - this is the dimension of the datapoint and neighbours
-  * `int neighbour_distance` : the distance from the datapoint to look for neighbours.
+  * `int weight_factor` - this is the weight factor for the used to calculate the weight, passed to get_weight function

 This function will implement the mathematical function below.
 Use the get_weight from the header/previous homework